amsgames/laravel-shop/README.md

 ### Models

-The following models must be created for the shop to function, these models can be customizable to fill your software needs.
+The following models must be created for the shop to function, these models can be customizable to fir your needs.

 #### Item